Who We Are

-Gambling, Gaming and Technology Use (formerly known as Problem Gambling Institute of Ontario) helps to build a better mental health and addiction system in Ontario.
-We support addiction and mental health service providers through training and education, developing digital tools and resources, and facilitating knowledge sharing.
+Gambling Gaming and Technology Use (formerly known as the Problem Gambling Institute of Ontario) helps to build a better mental health and addictions system in Ontario.
+We support addictions and mental health service providers through training and education, developing digital tools and resources, and facilitating knowledge sharing.

 Explore some of what we do: